mesosphere/dcos-commons/tools/distribution/UPDATING.md

 Check the differences in `build.gradle` and `tools/release_builder.py` to ensure that the `<NEW_SDK_VERSION>` is present in both files.

-Now add the changes to version control using the required git commants (`git add`, `git rm`).
+Now add the changes to version control using the required git commands (`git add`, `git rm`).

 ## Further steps

 * See the SDK release notes for any changes required when consuming the SKD.
 * If the build process is heavily customized, it may be that additional changes will be required to the `build.sh` file in the repo.
-* The API of the testing tools in `testing` could have changed, and any integration tests may need to be updted.
+* The API of the testing tools in `testing` could have changed, and any integration tests may need to be updated.
 Run `git diff testing` to check for any relevant changes.